hongjai-rhee/public/docs/Author.md

 ## **이홍재 (Hongjai Rhee)**
 Hongjai Rhee received his Ph.D. in Economics from the University of California, Los Angeles (UCLA), where he was advised by Professor Guido W. Imbens, a Nobel Laureate in Economic Sciences.

-He is currently a Professor at the School of Business, Ajou University, where he teaches big data analysis and marketing analytics.
+He is currently a Professor at the School of Business, Ajou University, where he lectures big data analysis and marketing analytics.

 He has published numerous academic papers in international and domestics journals, regarding topics in machine learning, competion economics, and Bayesian econometrics.